 Global Location Number (GLN)

-How does the supply chain keep ‘order’ in identifying locations and functions?
-The identifying key to determine the ‘where’–physical/digital location and the ‘who’—a function and or legal entity is the GLN.
-Global Location Number (GLN) can be used by companies to identify their locations, giving them complete flexibility to identify any type or level of location required.
-In the world of global standards, GLN is one component of the GS1 (Global Standards), providing a common language to identify, capture and share supply chain data– ensuring important information is accessible, accurate and easy to understand.
-When implemented effectively, GLN improves business processes like logistics and inventory management, helping supply chains run smoothly.
-The Global Location Number is 13 digits, containing a GS1 Company Prefix, a Location Reference and a Check Digit.
+A Global Location Number (GLN) is a 13 digit number that acts as a key for identifying the location, whether physical or digital, and the function or entity of a company across the supply chain.
+A GLN gives companies complete flexibility to identify any type or level of location required, from the building, to the floor, to the room.
+In the world of global standards, GLN is one component of the GS1 (Global Standards), providing a common language to identify, capture and share supply chain data.
+A standard map of locations ensures important information is accessible, accurate and easy to understand across organizations.
+When implemented effectively, GLN improves business processes like logistics and inventory management, helping supply chains run smoothly and efficiently.
+The Global Location Number is made of 13 digits, containing a GS1 Company Prefix, a Location Reference and a Check Digit.
 The associated data points like name, address, trade function, etc. are linked to each unique number.
 Each GLN is uniquely specific to one exact location on the globe.

-A physical location is a specific ‘place’ such as a building or group of buildings or an area where something is located presently, in the past, or will be located in the future.
+A physical location is a specific place such as a building or group of buildings or an area where something is located presently, in the past, or will be located in the future.
 A physical location within another physical location (like a medical department located on a specific floor of a hospital or distinguishing the delivery dock from the emergency room entrance) are examples.
+The physical location is the hospital, while a sub-location is the department or/floor within the hospital.
 Each physical location would be allocated a GLN based on its access address and business need to identify location within location.
 The GLN can trace a history of the physical location and functional entity (like the floor and bed where a patient received treatment.)
-The physical location is the hospital, a sub-location is the department/floor within the hospital.

 Any identified electronic (non-physical) address that communicates between computer systems is a digital location.
-Business systems, such as a Warehouse Management System (WMS) or Enterprise Resource Planning System (ERP) are examples.
-The related GLN data will include the network address, system type, any related legal entities and administrator info.
+The digital location differs from the physical location in that it focuses on the location being accessed.
+Business systems, such as a Warehouse Management System (WMS) or Enterprise Resource Planning System (ERP) are examples because the location is where you find the product or service.
+In a hospital, a specific computer may have a physical location, but a specific documentation software across all the hospital’s computers may have a digital location.
+Parallel to a road map for a physical location.
+The related GLN data for a digital location will include the network address, system type, any related legal entities and administrator info.

 To learn more about the benefits of utilizing GS1 standards see, www.GS1.org